-SPROP may have failed to assign an appropriate sentiment score because either the associated synset was not reached by the propagation process, or the sentiment score was significantly diminished because the distance of the synset to the (possibly non-optimal) seed words was too large.
+An appropriate sentiment score may not have been assigned because either the associated synset was not reached by the propagation process, or the sentiment score was significantly diminished because of the synset being too far away from the (possibly non-optimal) seed words.
 Additionally, we have encountered cases in which the SMAP method fails, where the SPROP variants succeed.
-This happens when the SMAP mappings do not capture the true semantics of words in Dutch, whereas the propagated SPROP lexicons approximate this better.
+This happens when the SMAP mappings do not capture the true semantics of words in Dutch, whereas the propagated SPROP lexicons better approximate this.

 Our failure analysis has additionally revealed that, occasionally, all of our methods fail because of misinterpreting texts.
-Such misinterpretations typically occur in case of negation or amplification of sentiment.
-Additionally, sarcasm and proverbs are interpreted literally by our current methods, as they are not covered by the resources available.
-Hashtags and other (misspelled) terms that are neither in our semantic lexicon nor in the constructed sentiment lexicons are another source of misinterpretations.
+Such misinterpretations are typically caused by our considered approaches not accounting for, e.g., negation or amplification of sentiment.
+Additionally, sarcasm and proverbs are interpreted literally by our current methods, as they are not covered by our employed resources.
+Hashtags and other (misspelled) terms that are neither in our employed semantic lexicon nor in the constructed sentiment lexicons are another source of misinterpretations.
 Last, more complex structures of sentences, paragraphs, and documents are not currently taken into account.
 As these structures constitute the way in which sentiment-carrying words convey an author's sentiment, not accounting for these structures can cause a misinterpretation of the text in terms of its conveyed sentiment.